 - Lunchtime concerts in December and March at St John's Church in the city centre.

 - A summer concert with our Lower School musicians.

 - A carol service in Coventry Cathedral in December with contributions from all choirs and the senior brass ensemble.

-- A 'Leavers' Concert' organised by upper sixth pupils in the summer term.
+- A 'Leavers' Concert' organised by Upper Sixth students in the summer term.

-- Young Musicians' concerts in September and June, giving our Music Scholars and other talented pupils an opportunity to perform solo and chamber items.
+- Young Musicians' concerts in the Spring Term, giving our Music Scholars and other talented pupils an opportunity to perform solo and chamber items.